GiovanniMS/vdWProp.jl/README.md

 ## Base

 All the functions from this package are based in the EngThermBase.jl package, so all the properties required as arguments need to be in the [EngThermBase](https://github.com/JEngTherm/EngThermBase.jl) format, and all the notations used (including this documentation) are the same as well.
+Also, the [EngTherm](https://github.com/JEngTherm/EngTherm.jl) page is very informative about the formats and notations.

 ## Constant Specific Heat at constant volume Hypothesis